 did I collect?

-As fate would have it, I was the only Batman collector amongst all my collecting friends, so when it came to Christmas or birthdays I would do really well out of it (girlfriends especially were very accomodating in this regard).
+As fate would have it I was the only Batman collector amongst all my collecting friends, so when it came to Christmas or birthdays I would do really well out of it (girlfriends especially were very accomodating in this regard).
 In fact I would say that well over 10% of my collection has come from gifts or donations.

 did I stop collecting?

-These days it's easy to walk past anything Batman related, though I do admit that the 2006/2007 Batman TV, DVD player and tape deck/radio did peak my interest for a while, but I've long past the days where I needed to grab each action figure as it was released along with yet ANOTHER Batcycle or Batmobile.
+These days it's easy for me to walk past anything Batman related, though I do admit that the 2006/2007 Batman TV, DVD player and tape deck/radio did peak my interest for a while.
+Fortunately I've long past the days where I needed to grab each action figure as it was released along with yet ANOTHER Batcycle or Batmobile.
 Batman collecting is too expensive a hobby to continue full time and although a part of me misses the thrill of grabbing everything I could get my hands on, I am rather content with the extra dollars I been able to save (and storage space in my house) as a result of stopping.

 One area I did not look at was the Batman comics or graphic novels.
-Due the huge amount in production, I found that they were an entity unto themselves so I had to choose between just collecting them or concentrating on other merchandise.
-Because I enjoy the look and feel of three dimensional objects, I chose to bypass collecting the comics - unless I could get them really cheap - even though I do thoroughly enjoy reading them whenever possible.
+Due the huge amount in production I found that they were an entity unto themselves so I had to choose between just collecting them or concentrating on other merchandise.
+Because I enjoy the look and feel of three dimensional objects, I chose to bypass collecting the comics unless I could get them really cheap, even though I do thoroughly enjoy reading them whenever possible.

 much has my collection cost me?

 Well I remember buying my very first Batman Forever items which were four jigsaw puzzles for $35 and to top it off I didn't even like them!
 There were LOTS of such impulse spending sprees like this.
 As for the total cost who knows (perhaps I don't want to know), but it did force me to keep driving my old 1973 Datsun because I couldn't afford a new car.